frasermarlow/singer-getting-started/README.md

 ------------------------------------------------------

+### Context:

+This guide is aimed at people interested in using [the Singer.io framework](https://singer.io) for building data flows.
+It is **a beginner level guide**.
+The main instructions for using Singer can be found in the [official 'getting started' guide](https://github.com/singer-io/getting-started)

 ### Introduction

 Singer.io is a great framework for creating reliable data flows, to get data from point A to point B.  But if you are not an experienced data engineer or software developer, it is easy to hit a few stumbling blocks early in the process.
 These teething issues are enough to make most data scientists or data analysts give up on Singer and go look for a more consumer-friendly solution (which is what Stitch is all about.)